Syrup-2005/Comp2042-CW2025/ReadMe.md

   Summary:
     When player presses P or Esc keys, game will be paused and a pause label will appear on screen, upon pressing the same keys the game will be resumed

+18th November 2025
 5. Scoreboard Implementation
   - To enable players to keep track of their current score counter while playing

   Changes:
+    In gameLayout.fxml added a node for showing scoreBoard In GuiController.java intitalized scoreBoard to game
+    In SimpleBoard.java edited clearRows() to have different switch case point distribution for bonus points when clearing multiple rows
+    Created ScoreBoard.java to store all necessary methods and UI customisations related to scoreboard In GuiController.java bindScore(IntegerProperty scoreProperty) has been properly set to bind score to scoreboard using method bind() from ScoreBoard.java

+  Problems Encountered:
+    The logic for making the score bind properly to the scoreboard took a while to figure out ScoreBoard title is not showing in the UI

+  Summary:
+    This enables players to keep track of how many points they have obtained while playing

 ///////////Ideas that were implemented but not working || Ideas that were too complex to implement///////////
 1. Tweaks in MatrixOperations.java